-All requests for FEMA's Letters of Map Change such as letters of map amendment (LOMA), letters of map revision (LOMR) and conditional letters of map revision (CLOMR) initiated by any person must first be reviewed by the Floodplain Administrator.

-The Floodplain Administrator may require the submission of any data or documentation deemed relevant to determining if approval of a Letter of Map Change should be granted.
-The Floodplain Administrator may deny an application in which the applicant has refused to provide such additional data.

-If the topographic data was prepared in a digital format, a copy of such digital data shall be included with the submittal.

-If applicable, the International Boundary and Water Commission shall be consulted for its review and approval of any hydrologic and hydraulic studies or other development under its purview.
-The Floodplain Administrator may delay the submittal of the requests to the Federal Emergency Management Agency until after receipt of the aforementioned approvals.

-The Floodplain Administrator's execution of an "Overview and Concurrence" as may be required by FEMA is generally based on the information submitted with the application.
+- (1) All requests for FEMA's Letters of Map Change such as letters of map amendment (LOMA), letters of map revision (LOMR) and conditional letters of map revision (CLOMR) initiated by any person must first be reviewed by the Floodplain Administrator. - (2) The Floodplain Administrator may require the submission of any data or documentation deemed relevant to determining if approval of a Letter of Map Change should be granted.
+The Floodplain Administrator may deny an application or request in which the applicant has refused to provide such additional data. - (3) If the topographic data was prepared in a digital format, a copy of such digital data shall be included with the submittal. - (4) If applicable, the International Boundary and Water Commission shall be consulted for its review and approval of any hydrologic and hydraulic studies or other development under its purview.
+The Floodplain Administrator may delay the submittal of the requests to the Federal Emergency Management Agency until after receipt of the aforementioned approvals. - (5) The Floodplain Administrator's execution of an "Overview and Concurrence" as may be required by FEMA is generally based on the information submitted with the application.
 In the event that the Floodplain Administrator obtains information or evidentiary documents that substantially changes or materially impacts the basis of the Floodplain Administrator's certification contained in the Overview and Concurrence, the Floodplain Administrator may revoke said certification to ensure development complies with federal and state laws, local regulations and this Order.

-Floodplain Development permits cannot be issued based on Conditional Letters of Map Revisions (CLOMRs) since CLOMRs are not an effective change to the FIRM.
-Except for those improvements necessary to implement any CLOMR improvement, permitting of structures and other development may not be generated until after FEMA has issued a Letter of Map Revision (LOMR).
-Since there is no change to the FIRM by the issuance of a CLOMR, FEMA has no process in which to withdraw a previously issued CLOMR.
-A revoked Overview and Concurrence certification associated with a CLOMR shall require a new application for map change before any permitting can be issued by the Floodplain Administrator.
+- (6) Final Floodplain Development permits cannot be issued based on Conditional Letters of Map Revisions (CLOMRs) since CLOMRs are not an effective change to the FIRM. - (7) A series of permitting or authorizations may be required to govern the various developmental stages triggered by CLOMR improvements or other development until a LOMR is issued by FEMA.
+Such permitting or authorizations are accomplished through "Notices to Proceed" or "Construction Authorizations".
+Final Floodplain Development permitting will be considered after the issuance of a LOMR by FEMA. - (8) Except for those improvements necessary to implement a CLOMR improvement, the permitting of structures and other development may not be generated until after FEMA has issued a Letter of Map Revision (LOMR).
+All "Notices to Proceed" or "Construction Authorizations" for CLOMR improvements or other development shall be regulated under both the boundaries of the existing areas of special flood hazard established by Article 3, Section B and the proposed boundaries of the areas of special flood hazard identified in the CLOMR until FEMA has issued a LOMR. - (9) Since there is no change to the FIRM by the issuance of a CLOMR, FEMA has no process in which to withdraw a previously issued CLOMR.
+A revoked Overview and Concurrence certification associated with a CLOMR shall require a new application for map change before any permitting can be issued by the Floodplain Administrator. - (10) Since CLOMR improvements substantially change watercourses, floodplains, and base flood elevations, approval of a CLOMR application shall not be generated by the Floodplain Administrator until receipt of a deed and title opinion for each property subject to permanent modifications or flood inundation. - (11) All applications for any Letter of Map Change must be submitted with the required fees as prescribed in Article 4, Section F of this Order before it can be considered a complete application.

-During the pendency of a CLOMR and before the issuance of a LOMR, all development permitting shall be regulated under both the existing FIRM boundaries and the proposed boundaries of the areas of special flood hazard identified in the CLOMR.

-Since CLOMR improvements substantially change watercourses, floodplains, and base flood elevations, approval of a CLOMR application shall not be generated by the Floodplain Administrator until receipt of a deed and title opinion for each property subject to permanent modifications or flood inundation.

-All applications for any Letter of Map Change must be submitted with the required fees as prescribed in Article 4, Section F of this Order before it can be considered a complete application.